Make the best senior care decision

 Yes.
 Included services, coverage amounts, and eligibility requirements vary state to state, but Medicaid can cover the costs of assistance services delivered by home care agencies.
-Typically, when Medicaid sponsors home care, it does so through a home care agency and pays them directly for all services necessary to keep the recipient thriving in their own home, including help with meals, housekeeping, and activities of daily living.
+Typically, when Medicaid provides assistance for in-home care, it does so through a home care agency and pays them directly for all services necessary to keep the recipient living in their own home.
+This might include help with meals, housekeeping, and activities of daily living.

 Our advisors help 300,000 families each year find the right senior care for their loved ones.

-Some state Medicaid programs cover 24-hour home care, usually forskilled nursing services from licensed professionals, such as registered nurses.
-Eligibility varies by state, but a common requirement is the need for around-the-clock skilled nursing services.
+Some state Medicaid programs cover 24-hour home health care, usually for skilled nursing services from licensed professionals such as registered nurses.
+Eligibility varies by state, but a common requirement is a need for round-the-clock skilled nursing services.

 Centers for Medicare & Medicaid Services.
-Home & community based services.
-Medicaid.
+Home & community based services authorities.
+Medicaid.gov.